prideout/clumpy/README.md

 <img src="https://github.com/prideout/clumpy/raw/master/extras/example3.png">

 Create a nice distribution of ~20k points, cull points that overlap certain areas, and plot them.
-Do all this in less than a second, using only one thread.
+Do all this in less than a second and using only one thread.

     clumpy bridson_points 500x250 2 0 coords.npy
     clumpy cull_points coords.npy shapes.npy culled.npy